arunwagle/DemoRepo/clients/Mizuho/Reporting/src/main/bin/scripts/moveToCloud/README.md

 * moveToCloud.pl: Perl script to upload the data to object storage.
   #### Description
-  The script requires 2 files for it to work viz. batch-csv-upload.txt & creds-bluemix-object-storage.txt
+  The script requires 2 files for it to work viz. batch-csv-upload.txt & creds-bluemix-object-storage.txt.
+These files are generated a part of running the ** prepare.sh ** and ** run.sh **.
+The files above are generated using the templates, refer to files in SOURCE_TEMPLATE_FOLDER location.

   - search and replace "softlayer_urls".
 For e.g. I modified **'dallas'** to point to my instance of object storage "https://dal.objectstorage.open.softlayer.com/v1/AUTH_xxxxxx"
   - The original script has been modified to add **$delimiter** code.